Pekka-ai/week7-groupwork/README.md

 * Design data model
 * Define relationships

+Final result:
+Star schema with one fact table and five dimension tables, containing various data about municipalities in Finland

 ### 2. Create a shared Synapse Workspace
 Objective: Set up a shared workspace in Azure Synapse Analytics